microscaler/DCops/RECONCILER_ERROR_AUDIT.md

 ---

+## Additional Error: NetBoxAggregate RIR Issue

+### Error Details

+**Resource**: `NetBoxAggregate` CRD `default/private-network-aggregate`
+**Error**: `RIR is required for aggregates but was not provided`
+**Location**: `controllers/netbox/src/reconciler/ipam/aggregate.rs`
+**Status**: No status (resource never created)

+### Root Cause

+The aggregate reconciler calls `create_aggregate` which requires an RIR.
+However:
+- The CRD may not specify an RIR
+- The RIR may be specified but not found in NetBox
+- The reconciler may not be handling optional RIR correctly

+### Investigation Needed

+- [ ] Check NetBoxAggregate CRD spec for RIR field
+- [ ] Verify if RIR is optional in NetBox API
+- [ ] Check reconciler logic for RIR handling
+- [ ] Determine if RIR should be optional or required

+### Relationship to Primary Issue

+**UNRELATED** - This is a separate issue from the tenant reference problem.
+The aggregate error is about RIR handling, not tenant references.

+---

 ## Appendix: Related Code References

 - `crates/netbox-client/src/dcim/site.rs:76-237` - `create_site` function
 - `crates/netbox-client/src/core/helpers.rs:107-130` - `add_tenant_for_create` helper
 - `crates/netbox-client/src/core/helpers.rs:16-21` - `add_nested_reference` helper
 - `controllers/netbox/src/reconciler/dcim/site.rs:350-410` - Site reconciler
+- `controllers/netbox/src/reconciler/ipam/aggregate.rs` - Aggregate reconciler (RIR issue)
+- `controllers/netbox/src/reconciler/dcim/location.rs` - Location reconciler (site dependency)
+- `controllers/netbox/src/reconciler/dcim/vlan.rs` - VLAN reconciler (site dependency)